About the Institute

-- Must have attended the previous APhA Institute on Alcoholism and Drug Dependencies at least once
+- Must have attended the previous APhA Institute on Substance Use Disorders (APhA Institute on Alcoholism and Drug Dependencies) at least once

-- Must arrive in Salt Lake City two days prior to the official start of the APhA Institute
+- Must arrive in Salt Lake City one day prior to the official start of the APhA Institute

 - Must leave Salt Lake City no earlier than 3 hours after the end of the APhA Institute

 - If you are not from the Salt Lake City area, you must stay on-campus, either in the apartments, dormitories or the University Guest House

 - Must facilitate your own travel to and from the airport

 - Must have a cell phone that can be used for APhA Institute communications throughout the week

 - The full cost of the Benchmark Plaza Apartments or half the cost of the University Guest House and Conference Center (each night)

 * Please note that your flight, ground transportation, meals, and incidentals are not covered by APhA.

 Within the application we ask applicant to describe why they would like to return to Salt Lake City to serve in this capacity, the impact that the APhA Institute has made on their life, the skills/experiences that they can bring to new attendees and how they plan to carry the message forward.
 All applications must be submitted via the online APhA Institute Ambassador Application by no later than 11:59 PT on Monday, January 20, 2020.